ahmetcanaydemir/ahmetcanaydemir.github.io/src/pages/krakend-monitoring-with-grafana/index.md

 ## Importing the Grafana Dashboard

-1. Go to the browser and open http://localhost:3000.
+1. Go to the browser and open `http://localhost:3000`.
 Use `admin` for both username and password

-2. Click `Configuration` from side menu and find the button to add the data source.
-Select InfluxDB as the database and fill the details you provided when starting InfluxDB:
+2. Click `Configuration` from the side menu and find the button to add the data source.
+Select InfluxDB as the database and fill in the details you provided when starting InfluxDB:

    - Query Language: `InfluxQL`
    - URL: `http://localhost:8086`